-The mission of the English program is to offer courses in five areas of concentration–Children’s & Young Adult Literature, Creative Writing, Film Studies, Literary Studies, and Rhetoric/Professional Writing–that lead to a four-year Bachelor of Arts degree.
-The English program aims to prepare students for graduate school, professional school, and careers in fields where effective communication skills are required.
-Programs in English also support the university’s mission to deliver “accredited degree programs and comprehensive learning experiences to prepare students for regional and global professions ‘by focusing upon aesthetic, cultural, and ethical issues and by promoting both diversity and tolerance.'”
+The mission of the Bachelor of Arts in English program is to offer courses in five areas of concentration (creative writing, film studies, literary studies, rhetoric/professional writing, and children’s and young adult literature) that lead to a four-year Bachelor of Arts degree.
+The program in English aims to prepare students for graduate school, professional school, and careers in fields where effective communications skills are required.
+Programs in English also support the university’s mission to deliver “accredited degree programs and comprehensive learning experiences to prepare students for regional and global professions” by focusing upon aesthetic, cultural, and ethical issues and by promoting both diversity and tolerance.

 Bachelor of Arts in English (MAJOR)

 - Children’s & Young Adult Literature (ENYA)

 - Film Studies (ENFS)

 - Literary Studies (ENLS)

 Students can also earn a Bachelor of Arts in Secondary Education with a concentration in English or French Education through the Department of Teacher Education.

 HAVE QUESTIONS?
 CONTACT A DEPARTMENT ADVISOR:

 Here are the advantages of pursuing a degree or minor from the Department of English, Modern Languages, & Cultural Studies:

 - Get a strong background in traditional English, American, and World Literature.